-CVOR Audits are normally conducted when a carrier’s overall violation rate exceeds 50%.
-The Ministry of Transportation auditor will review the carrier’s documents related to;
+CVOR Audits are normally conducted when a carrier’s overall violation rate exceeds fifty (50) percent, whereupon the Ministry of Transportation’s auditor will review the carrier’s documents related to;

-- Hours of service,
+- hours of service

 - vehicle maintenance and